-Tuesday 1:15-3:15 Tracking & Trailing Wild Animals – We will start class with an overview of wildlife tracking to help you recognize tracks and other signs of animals, including track characteristics of mammal families present in our bioregion.
+June 27, 2023 Tuesday Afternoon from 1:30-4:00 Tracking & Trailing Wild Animals – We will start class with an overview of wildlife tracking to help you recognize tracks and other signs of animals, including track characteristics of mammal families present in our bioregion.
 Your instructors will arrange a “tracking scenario” consisting of track “cut-outs” to solidify your understanding of track identification, plus educated interpretation of what animals are doing based on their tracks.
 We will also choose some volunteers to demonstrate “animal forms” which are the way animals move, as this is critical to really understand how tracks get laid on the ground.
 Finally, we’ll embark on a real-life tracking expedition into the depths of the park, trailing what we find.
-Click to register on our Meetup Site.
+Register on our Meetup Site when listed.

-Wednesday 9:45-11:45 Wilderness Survival including Best Emergency Shelter – The world can be a dangerous place sometimes; one never knows when they may end up in a survival situation.
+June 28, Wednesday Morning from 9:30-12:00 Wilderness Survival including Best Emergency Shelter – The world can be a dangerous place sometimes; one never knows when they may end up in a survival situation.
 This class seeks to give you a run down on all the skills needed for any short term survival event, whether that is a day hike gone wrong, a disaster emergency or a fun two hour class for the whole family.
-Click to register on our Meetup Site.
+Register on our Meetup Site when listed.

-Wednesday 1:15-3:15 Old School Fire Making including the Bow Drill & Fire Steel – We will walk you through the best way to make a fire and view a variety of materials to see how they burn as tinder.
+June 28, Wednesday Afternoon from 1:30-4:00 Old School Fire Making including the Bow Drill & Fire Steel – We will walk you through the best way to make a fire and view a variety of materials to see how they burn as tinder.
 We will start the bow drill portion of the workshop by reflecting the symbolism of the parts of the bow drill kit, and you will realize why this method of fire-by-friction was preferred (and superior even to matches) for lighting fires in cold and wet climates.
 It should only take 10 seconds to create a coal if your kit is well constructed.
-Click to register on our Meetup Site.
+Register on our Meetup Site.

-Friday 9:45-11:45 Wild Edible Food Plants & Critters – We’ll start this class by practicing honorable harvesting methods and plant stewardship as we select the plant parts we need and carefully collect and store them for later use.
+June 29, Thursday Morning from 9:30-12:00 Wild Edible Food Plants & Critters – We’ll start this class by practicing honorable harvesting methods and plant stewardship as we select the plant parts we need and carefully collect and store them for later use.
 You’ll learn when and where to look for the Top 10 Edible Plants of our region, and how to identify and prepare them.
 We’ll also spend some time examining poisonous look-a-likes and we’ll discuss safety in the forest.
 Finally, we’ll go on a foray for wild edible insects!
-Click to register on our Meetup Site.
+Register on our Meetup Site when listed.

-Friday 1:15-3:15 Wild Plants for Medicine & Craft – In this class you will be introduced to the myriad wild medicinal plants in Clark’s Creek Park, plus go deeper into neighboring state land to harvest a variety of materials that can be used for basketry and rope making.
+June 29, Thursday Afternoon from 1:30-:400 Wild Plants for Medicine & Craft – In this class you will be introduced to the myriad wild medicinal plants in Clark’s Creek Park, plus go deeper into neighboring state land to harvest a variety of materials that can be used for basketry and rope making.
 You will learn techniques for creating strong natural cordage, learn about gardening herbs and turning them into medicine.
 Join us in an herbalist’s paradise where we hope this will be just about the best intensive learning experience you can find on utilitarian plants anywhere.
-Click to register on our Meetup Site.
+Register on our Meetup Site when listed.

-Kim & Chris Chisholm are on site all week directing professionally-trained staff instructors at our hallmark 6-1 average adult-child ratio (approximatelly 8-1 at family classes) that’s critical for safe, profound and fun outdoor experiences.
+Camp Directors Kim & Chris Chisholm are on site all week directing professionally-trained staff instructors running kids day and overnight camps at our hallmark 6-1 average adult-child ratio and overseeing instructors-in-training leading family classes at an approximately 8-1 ratio for safe, profound and fun outdoor experiences.
 Read our FAQ’s for more details and check out camp testimonials dating all the way back to 1997!